edwardwbli/BigKnowledge/Linux shell/sed.md

 # Sed command sample

-1. tack on a nice header in a file( sample on MAC os, it's a must)
+1. tack on a nice header in a file( sample on MAC os)

  sample 1
 ```bash